thehakkenhouse/CSCN71030-Group8-Section2-ProjectII/README.md

 The Game Module

-The User Module

-The Login Module
+The Authentication Module

 The Leaderboard Module

-The Interface Module
+The Menu Module

 The File Module